 Subject to the terms of the Share Option Scheme, the Share Option Scheme shall be valid and effective for a period of 10 years on the Adoption Date, after which no further options will be offered but the provisions of the Share Option Scheme shall remain in force and effect in all respects.
 All Options granted prior such expiry and not then exercised shall continue to be valid and exercisable subject to and in accordance with the Share Option Scheme.
-The Share Option Scheme will be expired on 4 November 2029.
+The Share Option Scheme will expire on 4 November 2029.
+As at the date of this annual report, the remaining life of the Share Option Scheme was around seven years and eight months.